 Scott is currently the undergraduate advisor for students working towards a B.S. in Chemical Engineering at USF.
 Appointments for advising can be made using escheduler.

 Scott's office is located in the main Chemical & Biomedical Engineering office in ENC 3400.
-Walk-in office hours for Fall 2014 are:
+Walk-in office hours for Spring 2018 are:

 Scott W. Campbell, Professor Chemical & Biomedical Engineering ENB 118 University of South Florida Tampa, FL 33620